-The Young Pixels are Danny and Tricia Turner, a heart-powered indie duo from the farm.
-The pair switch equally between electric guitar, drums and harmonizing vocals to create a simple rock 'n roll sound that is both gritty and melodic.
+The Young Pixels are Danny and Tricia Turner, a heart-powered indie rock-n-roll duo from the farm.
+Their intention is to be a vessel for truth-telling music that comforts, frees, encourages, and inspires others on the spiritual journey, and to practice and advocate for vulnerability, self-inquiry, self-care, gender equality, conscious partnership, and creating life balance.
+Their songwriting reflects these values and personal insights from their life, as the pair switch equally between electric guitar, drums and harmonizing vocals to create a simple rock 'n roll sound that is both gritty and melodic.
 "Cool, heart-tugging crunchy guitar-based indie rock...think Neil Young and Pixies."-(Grant Lawrence, CBC Radio 3 host, CBC Searchlight.)

-The band was formed shortly after the birth of their first child 12 years ago.
-Since then, the duo has released 3 albums and 2 EP's, and played venues and Festivals across Manitoba, Saskatchewan and Ontario.
+The Turners formed The Young Pixels shortly after the birth of their first child 13 years ago.
+Since then, they've released 3 albums, 2 EP's, and played venues and Festivals across Manitoba, Saskatchewan and Ontario.
 Their songs have recieved national radio play on CBC Radio One and college radio and been featured in a short film.

-In addition to making music, the couple farm organic grains and raise cows and chickens with their 4 sons near Kenton, Manitoba.
+In addition to making music, the couple farm organic grains, raise cows and chickens, and live an unschooling lifestyle with their 4 kids near Kenton, Manitoba, Canada.